makersacademy/bowling-challenge-ruby/README.md

 This ruby code provides the logic for counting and summing the scores of a 10-pin bowling game for one player, according to the [traditional scoring rules](https://en.wikipedia.org/wiki/Ten-pin_bowling#Traditional_scoring).

 *Input:* User inputs the number of pins knocked down at each roll.
 *Output:* The methods can return the current frame and roll, an array of current frame scores, and the current total score depending on what commands the eventual UI calls on throughout.
-By default, the terminal will display the final score (max.
-300) once the user has entered input for all 10 frames.

 ## Setup